miLibris/flask-rest-jsonapi/docs/sorting.rst

 Multiple sort + Descending sort
 -------------------------------

-Of course, you can combine both like that:
+Of course, you can combine both like this:

 .. sourcecode:: http